ABurbank70/BISG-Carton-Label/README.md

 This may contain specific parts for a certain Distribution house and require adjustment for your use.
 You should edit both files and change "my $publisher= " to a valid name.

 This generates a single page PDF with two 4x6 carton labels (hopefully, BISG compliant).
 The barcodes are Code128 C (except for Price, it has a letter in it) and include a 'FNC1' character.

+You can see the complete specifications here: http://bisg.org/page/Guides